Are you the kind of person who has the ability to improve any situation?

 - Make your resume stand out by customizing it for each job opportunity in public relations.
 Then, create a stellar cover letter that grabs the eye of your potential employer, outlining why you would adore working for their company and the creative changes a public relations specialist like you can bring to their team.

+- Maintain Portfolio.
 The submission of a portfolio along with a job application is required by many PR companies.
 To improve your resume, incorporate the following items into your portfolio.

 - Mention any high-quality assignments during your bachelor’s degree.